cosmos/gravity-bridge/README.md

 ebrelayer help
 ```

-## Running and testing the application
+## Initializing the application

-First, initialize a chain and create accounts to test sending of a random token.
+First, initialize a chain and create accounts.

 ```bash
 # Initialize the genesis.json file that will help you to bootstrap the network